kiandrew08/kiandrew08/README.md

-### Hi there 👋 I'm Kian, a CS major at New York University Abu Dhabi with an intended minor in urban informatics.
-I am passionate about the intersection of technology, mathematics, and entrepreneurship.
-I am drawn to tech innovations from empowering traditional micro businesses, financial literacy, smart mobility and transportation, computer vision, and more!
+### Hi there 👋 I'm Kian, a CS major at New York University with an intended minor in urban informatics.
+I am passionate about the intersection of technology, transportation, mathematics, and entrepreneurship.
+I am drawn to tech innovations from empowering traditional micro businesses, financial literacy, smart mobility, computer vision, and more!
 🔭 Data Analysis and Visualization
 💬 Fundamentals of Machine Learning
 🤔 Tech Entrep